-First, we'll look at how to create a single image ad.
-If this is the ad you're planning to create, keep reading.
-If not, skip to Create a Message Ad below.
+We'll first look at how to make a single image ad.
+If this is the ad you're planning to create, expand the below to keep reading.
+If not, skip to Create a Message Ad.

 Start with 1.
 Ad and enter the ad’s introductory text (the text that will appear above the ad image), URL, image, headline (the text below the image), and/or description.
 Your ad image should be visually appealing so LinkedIn users stop scrolling, simple so you keep their attention, and to the point so they understand your offering and engage.
 Similarly, your headline and description should be compelling and concise.

 Click 3.
 Lead details & custom questions and enter the information you want to gather from leads through your lead gen form.
 Choose from the suggested fields and/or create up to three custom fields.
 LinkedIn allows for 12 total fields but recommends using 3–4, so ask for the key information that will help you qualify and follow up with leads.
 If you need explicit consent from leads, set up custom checkboxes at the bottom.

 Click 4.
 Confirmation and then build your thank-you message and include your link.
 Be clear about how and when the lead can expect to hear from you, as well as instructions to click your link to head to a landing page and receive the lead magnet.
 When you’re happy with the ad, click Create in the lower right-hand corner.